Jeonju Jeollabuk-do, South Korea Travel Guide

 Summer offers lotus flowers and indoor cooling options.

-Winter offers a quieter experience and cozy traditional warmth.
+Winter brings a quieter experience and cozy traditional warmth.

 Plan your trip around Jeonju's major annual festivals for an unique cultural experience.